-The firm acted for an Egyptian developer, SODIC, in a US$1.6 billion dispute with Lebanese developer Solidere; a favourable decision on jurisdiction was delivered in 2013, which led to the dispute being settled the following year.
+The firm acted for an Egyptian developer, SODIC, in a US$1.6 billion dispute with Lebanese developer Solidere, which settled in 2014 after a favourable decision on jurisdiction.

 In the Egyptian courts, the firm helped the production company of Egyptian satirist Bassem Youssef overturn a US$14 million award in favour of Cairo TV network CBC.

 The firm secured a win for Egyptian real estate developer Amer in a US$530 million CRCICA dispute with a Syrian entity over a tourism project in Syria.
 The client was awarded over US$40 million in early 2019.

 Zulficar has also helped Shelf Drilling – an Cayman drilling rig contractor –obtain favourable rulings in several CRCICA arbitrations.
 It represented the client against an Italian oil & gas corporation in a US$11 million arbitration, which was ultimately settled after the company submitted its request for joinder of shareholders.